handsonarchitects/blog/content/blog/2025/denial-of-wallet-cost-aware-rate-limiting-part-2/index.md

 **Cons**:
 - Significantly more complex to implement, debug, and maintain compared to simpler algorithms, increasing development time
 - **Sliding Window Log** requires substantial memory (O(requests in window) per user) and CPU for timestamp management at scale
-- **Sliding Window Counter** uses approximation that allows small residual boundary bursts (typically <10% of window limit)
+- **Sliding Window Counter** uses approximation that allows small residual boundary bursts (often single-digit percent in practice, depending on window size and weighting scheme)
 - Scalability challenges in distributed systems requiring synchronization across multiple nodes to maintain consistency
 - Requires more sophisticated infrastructure and state management for production deployment (e.g., sorted sets in Redis for Log variant, atomic counters for Counter variant)